SSangole/contact-manager-app/README.md

 # contact-manager-app
-This MERN stack app enables users to securely create accounts, store contacts online, and ensures data security through authentication.
+This application is developed using the MERN (MongoDB, Express.js, React, Node.js) stack, providing users with a platform to create and manage their online accounts while securely storing their contact information.
+The core features of this application include robust authentication mechanisms to ensure the security of user data.
+Users can easily create and maintain their accounts, and the application facilitates the convenient storage and organization of their contact details, offering a seamless and secure user experience.